DedSecInside/TorBot/README.md

 - [x] Improve performance (Done with gotor)
 - [ ] Screenshot capture

-### Have ideas?
+## Contribution Guidelines

+### Found an issue?

-If you have any ideas for new features that you believe would be valuable to implement, please share them by creating a new issue [here](https://github.com/DedSecInside/TorBot/issues/new/choose).
+If you face any issues in the project, please let us know by creating a new issue [here](https://github.com/DedSecInside/TorBot/issues/new/choose).

+### Developer Guidelines

+We welcome contributions to this project!
+Here are a few guidelines to follow:

+1. Fork the repository and create a new branch for your contribution.
+2. Make sure your code passes all tests by running `pytest` before submitting a pull request to `dev` branch.
+3. Follow the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.
+4. Make sure to add appropriate documentation for any new features or changes.
+5. When submitting a pull request, please provide a detailed description of the changes made.

-### References
+## References

     1. M. Glassman and M. J. Kang, “Intelligence in the internet age: The emergence and evolution of Open Source Intelligence (OSINT),” Comput.
 Human Behav., vol. 28, no. 2, pp. 673–682, 2012.
     2. D. Bradbury, “In plain view: open source intelligence,” Comput.
 Fraud Secur., vol. 2011, no. 4, pp. 5–9, 2011.